The Differences Between Direct Alignment Algorithms are a Blur: Results

 Following the setup and evaluation scenarios described in Section~\ref{sec:par:beta-sens}, we assess the peak performance and KL divergence of each DAA under consideration, including the unified \(\mathcal{L}^{\beta}_{\mathrm{ASFT}_\mathrm{Align}}\) and \(\mathcal{L}^{\beta}_{\mathrm{ORPO}_\mathrm{Align}}\), under a common hyperparameter search space and two-stage training setup.
 Our analysis emphasizes how differences in scalar score (\(r^\mathrm{ref}_\theta\) vs.\ \(r^\mathrm{odds}_\theta\)) and objective formulation (pairwise vs.\ pointwise) affect alignment quality.

-\textbf{Llama 3.2 3B TL;DR:} Figure~\ref{fig:3b_sbs_tldr} presents a comparison of all methods on the Reddit TL;DR validation subset, using their best hyperparameters.
+\paragraph{Llama 3.2 3B TL;DR:} Table~\ref{fig:3b_sbs_tldr} presents a comparison of all methods on the Reddit TL;DR validation subset, using their best hyperparameters.
 Most methods achieve a GPT-4 Win Rate exceeding 90\%, indicating robust summarization performance on this relatively straightforward task.
 ASFT is slightly lower at 87.2\% Win Rate, but still demonstrates strong overall results.

-\textbf{Llama 3.2 3B UF and Llama 3.1 8B UF:} Table~\ref{tab:alplaca} summarizes the results for both Llama 3.2 3B UF and Llama 3.1 8B UF setups.
+\paragraph{UF instruction-following setups:} Table~\ref{tab:alplaca} summarizes the results for Llama 3.2 3B, Llama 3.1 8B, and Mistral 7B on UF.
 For the smaller 3B model, the methods perform similarly on LC WR, with slight differences emerging on AH.
 Although these differences align with the pairwise vs. pointwise distinction (e.g., DPO, IPO, ORPO, SimPO vs. APO-Zero, NCA, Cal-DPO, ASFT), no single approach consistently dominates across metrics.
 The overlap in confidence intervals further indicates that the results for these methods are statistically similar in this setup, with no clear separation.
+One-sided permutation tests over all \(\binom{8}{4}=70\) group assignments, reported in Appendix~\ref{app:mtbench_stats}, formalize this pattern: at 8B all metrics reach \(p=0.014\), whereas the 3B results are mixed.

-In contrast, the 8B model reveals a clearer differentiation in performance based on the ranking type (pairwise vs.\ pointwise).
-Pairwise methods generally achieve higher peak alignment quality on AlpacaEval 2 and ArenaHard, with ORPO attaining the best overall performance.
-While we do not observe a clear separation based solely on the scalar score type (\(r^\mathrm{ref}_\theta\) vs.\ \(r^\mathrm{odds}_\theta\)), methods using \(r^\mathrm{odds}_\theta\) do not start from KL~\(\approx 0\) at high \(\beta\) values, since there is no explicit constraint toward \(\pi_{\text{ref}}\); however, gradient scaling via \(\beta\) still implicitly limits update magnitude (see Appendix~\ref{sec:tempered_gradients}).
+In contrast, the 8B model more clearly differentiates performance by ranking type: pairwise methods generally achieve higher peak scores on AlpacaEval~2 and ArenaHard, with ORPO best overall.
+The Mistral 7B UF results show the same separation on the same benchmarks: every pairwise method outperforms every pointwise method on AlpacaEval~2 LC/WR and ArenaHard, with SimPO strongest on AH and IPO best on LC.
+On Qwen~2.5 7B/14B Math CoT, pairwise DAAs similarly match or exceed pointwise ones, a structural trend that we further validate on AlphaPO and f-DPO parameterizations (Appendix\ref{app:qwen-alpha-fkl}), while scalar score type (\(r^\mathrm{ref}_\theta\) vs.\ \(r^\mathrm{odds}_\theta\)) yields no consistent performance differences (Appendix~\ref{app:qwen-math-results}).
+Top-3 hyperparameter robustness further rules out a single lucky configuration: at 8B, every pairwise method's top-3 LC mean exceeds every pointwise method's top-3 LC mean (Table~\ref{tab:top3_hp_robustness}).
+Note that \(r^\mathrm{odds}_\theta\)-based methods do not start from KL~\(\approx 0\) at high \(\beta\) since there is no explicit constraint toward \(\pi_{\text{ref}}\); gradient scaling via \(\beta\) still implicitly limits update magnitude (see Appendix~\ref{sec:tempered_gradients}).
 Pareto fronts for the remaining setups are provided in Appendix~\ref{app:pareto}.
+For completeness, see Appendix~\ref{app:beta_lr} for results with varying $\text{lr}/\beta$ ratios.